mc-carlessi/mysql-js-workshop/js-programming-intro/js-programming-intro.md

   +---------------+
   ```

+## Task 3: How MLE status change after the first javascript stored program

-6. We can now see how the MLE component status is changed from INACTIVE to ACTIVE
+1. We can now see how the MLE component status is changed from INACTIVE to ACTIVE

   **![orange-dot](./images/orange-square.jpg) mysqlsh>**
   ```sql